score-spec/docs/content/en/docs/get started/install.md

 title: "Install the Score implementation (CLI)"
 linkTitle: "Install"
 weight: 3
-description: >
-  This section covers how to install the Score implementation (CLI).
 ---

-You can install the Score implementation (CLI) in a variety of ways.
+You can install a Score implementation (CLI) in a variety of ways.

 Choose one of the following methods to continue.